-Such projects can be fully theoretical, however, when appropriate, applicants are encouraged to submit proposals that challenge and expand traditional approaches to research in creative practice and design, via innovative theoretical and/or practice-led methodologies.
+Your project can be fully theoretical, however, when appropriate, we encourage you to submit a proposal that challenges and expands traditional approaches to research in creative practice and design, through innovative theoretical and/or practice-led methodologies.

-If you wish to undertake research which involves practice, please also provide a portfolio with examples of your previous practical work.
+If you wish to undertake research that involves practice, please also provide a portfolio with examples of your previous practical work.

 Find out more about the general application process for postgraduate programmes: